explainers-by-googlers/cross-origin-storage/README.md

    ```

 > [!IMPORTANT]
-> The permission could mention other recent origins that have accessed the same resource, but this may be misinterpreted by the user as information the current site may learn, which is never the case.
+> The permission could mention other recent origins that have accessed the same file, but this may be misinterpreted by the user as information the current site may learn, which is never the case.
 Instead, the vision is that user agents would make information about origins that have (recently) accessed a file stored in COS available in special browser settings UI, as outlined in [Handling of eviction](#handling-of-eviction).

 ### Privacy